tekgrunt/kokalee/hoodie-plugin-rocket.chat/README.md

 }
 ```

-Set the api url in Rocket.Chat to `http://localhost:8080/hoodie/rocket.chat`
+Set the iframe url in Rocket.Chat to `http://localhost:8080/hoodie/rocket.chat`

-Set the api url in Rocket.Chat to `http://localhost:8080/hoodie/rocket.chat/auth`
+Set the api url in Rocket.Chat to `http://localhost:8080/hoodie/rocket.chat/api/auth`

 You can now start your app with `npm start` and access the hello world form
 at [localhost:8080/hoodie/rocket.chat](http://localhost:8080/hoodie/rocket.chat).